Unity-Technologies/com.unity.formats.alembic/AlembicImporter/Packages/com.unity.formats.alembic/Documentation/com.unity.formats.alembic.md

 |__Begin Recording__ |In play mode, click button to begin recording.
 Use if **Capture On Start** is disabled|
 |__One Shot__|Button to export the current frame to the ABC file.|

+> ***Note:*** The current capture target object is determined at the start of capture, and does not change in the middle.
+Enabling or disabling the object does not affect the capture.
+> Also, any objects generated after the start of the capture are not captured.

+> ***Note:*** Be careful when deleting the target object in the middle of capture.
+In this case, the capture of that object will be interrupted, and the Alembic file may have a non-uniform number of samples as a result.
+Some software may not handle this properly.

+> ***Note:*** An ID (e.g. "(0000283C)") is given to the name of the Alembic node on export.
+This is a measure to avoid name conflicts as Alembic has a rule that each node in a hierarchy should have a unique name.

+## Known Issues

+* Material export is currently not supported

 # Controlling Alembic playback

 The import and playback of Alembic data is controlled by the `Alembic Stream Player` component.